 A good indicator that your golf irons are worn out is worn grooves.
 The grooves on the face of the golf head are what affects the spin of the golf ball when you hit it.
 If these grooves are worn down, you won’t be able to get the same spin on your golf ball.
 At this point, it is probably time for new golf irons.

 On average, golf irons allow for 300 rounds of golf.

 The shaft is where you might see some variance.
 Golf irons with steel shafts tend to last longer than irons with graphite shafts.

-Over time, you’ll find that a graphite shaft may become splintered and deteriorate over time and, eventually, break.
+While graphite shafts are good golf irons for players looking for a lighter option, over time, you’ll find that a graphite shaft may become splintered and deteriorate over time and, eventually, break.

 When to Replace Your Irons

 The replacement time can vary for each golfer.
 With golf irons, it really has more to do with how often you play as opposed to time passage in general.

 If you’re a person who plays golf 3 or 4 times a week, you can expect your golf irons to wear down much faster.
 If you only play on the weekends or practice once in a while, naturally, you can expect to get much more life out of them.